MabeDiaby/mongo-mongoose-labs/mongoose_lab_vampires/README.md

 }
 ```

-1. Build a vampire **schema** and **model** that matches the object above inside the `models/vampires.js` file
+1. Build a vampire **schema** and **model** that matches the object above inside the `models/vampires.js` file.

-1. Go to the Mongoose documentation to learn more about validations and defaults: http://mongoosejs.com/docs/api.html
+1. Go to the Mongoose documentation to learn more about validations and defaults: http://mongoosejs.com/docs/api.html.

 1. The **name field is required**, so make sure that the schema accommodates for that.